AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ### Limitations

-The following limitation do apply specifically to graph-based stitching:
+The following limitations apply specifically to graph-based stitching:

 - Timestamps are not taken into account when querying for the transient id using the specified namespace.
-So it is possible a persistent ID is stitched with a transient ID from a record that has an earlier timestamp.
+So, it is possible that a persistent ID is stitched with a transient ID from a record that has an earlier timestamp.
 - No shared device support.
-When multiple identities are returned by querying the identity graph using a namespace, the first lexicographic identity is used.
+When multiple identities are returned, by querying the identity graph using a namespace, the first lexicographic identity is used.
 - There is a hard limit of three months of backfilling identities into the identity graph.
 You would use backfilling identities in case you are not using an Experience Platform application, like Real-time Customer Data Platform, to populate the identity graph.
-- The [Identity Service guardrails](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails) do apply.
-See for example the following [static limits](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails#static-limits):
+- The [Identity Service guardrails](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails) apply.
+See, for example, the following [static limits](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails#static-limits):
-  - Maximum number of identitie in a graph: 50.
+  - Maximum number of identities in a graph: 50.
   - Maximum number of links to an identity for a single batch ingestion: 50.
   - Maximum number of identities in an XDM record for graph ingestion: 20.
   - Minimum number of identities in an XDM record for graph ingestion: 2.